“The liminal space between disciplines is where THESE ROOMS sits”

 Owen Boss – Feb 2016

-David Bolger, Owen Boss and Louise Lowe came together almost two years prior to the premiere of THESE ROOMS to explore each others methodology and practices with the desire to co-create a truly interdisciplinary collaboration between their individual artforms.
+David Bolger, Owen Boss and Louise Lowe came together almost two years prior to the world premiere of THESE ROOMS in 2016 to explore each others methodology and practices with the desire to co-create a truly interdisciplinary collaboration between their individual artforms.

 David Bolger is the Artistic Director and co-founder of CoisCéim Dance Theatre.
 His work has been seen by millions of people worldwide and has received prestigious awards for its innovation, performance and choreography.
 Over the last two decades, David has directed and choreographed over 20 original productions for CoisCéim, including the acclaimed SWIMMING WITH MY MOTHER, MISSING, AGNES and most recently his first work for children and families, THE WOLF AND PETER